Changing kitty colors#

-The themes kitten allows you to easily change color themes, from a collection of almost two hundred pre-built themes available at kitty-themes.
+The themes kitten allows you to easily change color themes, from a collection of over three hundred pre-built themes available at kitty-themes.
 To use it, simply run:

 The kitten allows you to pick a theme, with live previews of the colors.
 You can choose between light and dark themes and search by theme name by just typing a few characters from the name.